-This article was written by Dividend Growth Investor.
-If you enjoyed this article, please subscribe to have future articles emailed to you [Email] or follow me on Twitter [Twitter].
+This article was written by Passive Income Pursuit.
+If you enjoyed this article, please consider subscribing to my feed.

 Continue Reading »